notices - See details

 Why do people fail exams?

-People come up short in exams for various reasons but the main ones are lack of preparation, poor time management and not answering the question correctly.
+People come up short in exams for various reasons but the main ones are:

-Nerves also play a role.
-Research shows test anxiety in the run up to an exam is closely linked to poor performance.
-In fact, students with high levels of pre-test anxiety went into the exam with less knowledge, according to the study.
+• Nerves and anxiety: British Psychological Society research shows that test anxiety in the run-up to an exam is closely linked to poor performance.
+In fact, students with high levels of pre-test anxiety went into the exam with less knowledge, according to research.

 If you fail an exam, the most important thing is not to panic.
 You can feel frustrated and angry, but panicking will achieve nothing.